 What Kids Need: Friendship-Making Skills

-The Search Institute lists Friendship-Making Skills as Asset #27 on their list of the 40 Developmental Assets for Youth.
+The Search Institute lists Friendship-Making Skills as Asset #27 on their 40 Developmental Assets for Youth list.
 The ability to make and keep friends is another lifelong skill that serves us all our life.
-When we are not encouraged to make friends or to have friends over to our house, then that skill is undeveloped.
+When we are not encouraged to make friends or have friends over to our house, that skill is undeveloped.
 When left undeveloped, the ability to communicate and start conversations is also latent.
-This skill is one that as adults we use extensively throughout our lives.
+This skill is one that, as adults, we use extensively throughout our lives.

 I challenge parents to role-play conversations with kids who are shy and help them initiate discussions with others.
 Give them little assignments to do, such as, saying “approach that community member, who is a friend of mine, and ask him how she likes her job and how she got started.”
 These situational assignments will help kids get over their hesitations and lack of self-confidence.
 By assisting kids with confidence, we teach them that they matter, that their thoughts, ideas, and preferences matter.
 We help them to learn to approach others professionally and interact with them at a higher level.

 Help kids to make friends by finding different situations and mixes of people for them to approach.
-Encourage your kids to invite kids over to your home and help them to interact in an environment in which they feel safe.
+Encourage your kids to invite kids over to your home and help them interact in an environment where they feel safe.

 Yours for Better Parenting,